Parallel-NetCDF/PnetCDF/sneak_peek.md

   + none

 * Updated utility program
+  + ncvalidator - When the file size is larger and smaller than expected, the file may still be a valid netCDF file.
+    * When larger, this can happen if opening an existing file that contains no variable.
+Deleting a global attribute reduces the file header size.
+The file is still a valid netCDF file.
+PR #99 detects this mismatch and truncates the file size to the header size.
+    * When smaller, this can happen if the last variable is partially written.
+      The expected file size is calculated based on the full sizes of all variables.
+The file is still a valid netCDF file.
+    * In the former case, PR #99 changes ncvalidator to report a warning, rather than an error.
   + ncvalidator - Add printing of the dimension size of a variable when its size is larger than the limitation allowed by the file format.
 See commit 5584d44.